AurasV/DownTube/README.md

 # About DownTube

 ## Why?
-Couldn't find an easy to use app/website so I made on myself
+Couldn't find an easy to use app/website so I made one myself

+Will update when/if needed/I have time
 ## Libraries used:
 ``PySimpleGUI`` and ``yt-dlp``